ZenossDevGuide/DevGuide/README.rst

 Please use the ZenPack Development forum for discussions - http://www.zenoss.org/forums/zenpack-development .
 We could also try using the "Issues" tab on GitHub for feedback.

-To download the pdf document, click on ZenPack_DevGuide_V1.0.0_publish1_20160630.pdf .
-You get to see about the first 40 pages - you can select More to continue viewing online.
+To download the pdf document, click on the latest published guide, eg.
+ZenPack_DevGuide_V1.0.1_publish1_20160920.pdf .
+You get to
+see about the first 40 pages - you can select More to continue viewing online.
 To download, click the Raw button when viewing the doc and select where to save.